-MOCA director Philippe Vergne describes Shadows suites as, “the line between the American dream and the American death.
+Philippe Vergne described the Shadows suites as, “the line between the American dream and the American death.
 They are as dark as they are glamorous.”
-The individual interpretation each viewer has with the work makes this a powerful series in that unlike Warhol’s other works, the work is not straightforward or showcasing technique.
-These 74 x 52 inch canvases reinforce the American ideal of “bigger is better.”
-Perhaps the abstract depiction could trigger us to believe Warhol was pointing out that to most things in life be believe bigger is better and that he did not feel the need to showcase actual objects or aspects in our lives that this phrase and rendering coincides with.
+The individual interpretation each viewer has with the work makes this a powerful series in that unlike Warhol’s other works, Shadows is not straightforward or showcasing technique.
+The original large canvases reinforce the American ideal that “bigger is better.”
+Perhaps the abstract depiction could trigger us to believe Warhol was pointing out that to most things in life we believe bigger is better and that he did not feel the need to showcase actual objects or aspects in our lives that this phrase and rendering coincides with.

 Warhol published Shadows I in 1979 under his own name, in collaboration with his “master” printer, Rupert Jasen Smith.
 Smith was also responsible for inspiring Warhol to employ diamond dust, which Warhol used in works like Shoes, Double Mickey Mouse, and Grapes.
 The complete Shadows collection includes the Shadows I complete portfolio (FS II.204-209), Shadows II (FS II.210-215), Shadows III (FS II.216-221), Shadows IV (FS II.222-223) and Shadows V (FS II.224-225).

 THE SHADOWS I COMPLETE PORTFOLIO AS PART OF WARHOLS LARGER BODY OF WORK